Sailendra-Bhantana/Tip-Calculator/README.md

 # Tip-Calculator
-- This "Tip calculator" calculates the new amount of bill after giving the tip.
+- This "Tip calculator" calculates the tip you want to give based on the percentage of bill.
+- After adding the tip a new amount of bill gets generated.